openfed/kiso/docs/templates/block--system-menu-block.html.twig.md

  * Custom variables:
  * - derivative_plugin_id: Useful class according to the generated
  *   module (Provider).
+ * - block_region: The block region embedding the current block.
  * - heading_id: A valid HTML ID and guaranteed unique used as value for the
  *   WAI-ARIA 'aria-labelledby' attribute to point to an existing element by
  *   its (unique) ID.
 If a heading (hX) is present in the region, consider